widelang/draft/README.md

 As you saw in the Type-Values section, you can't cast any type into boolean, just numbers into booleans.

-But you can check the truthness of any Entity using the `..?` or `?..` Truthness Intents.
+But you can check the truthiness of any Entity using the `..?` or `?..` Truthiness Intents.

 They are respectively called **Boolean Truthiness** and **Object Truthiness**.